-Dominica is Breckinridge’s chief marketing officer.
-In her role, she leads the firm’s strategic marketing plans and initiatives.
-Dominica is responsible for brand and advertising, digital strategy, conferences and events, institutional and intermediary channel marketing, RFP’s, and social media.
-She is also a member of the firm’s Executive Committee and Sustainability Committee.
+Dominica is Breckinridge’s chief marketing and distribution officer.
+In her role, she leads the firm’s strategic distribution, including sales and relationship management, as well as the marketing plans and initiatives.
+She is also a member of the firm’s Executive Committee.
 Dominica has been with the firm since 2020 and has over 27 years of industry experience.

 Prior to Breckinridge, Dominica was head of institutional marketing at State Street Global Advisors where she was responsible for the development and execution of their overall marketing strategy.
 Campaigns focused on the promotion of State Street Global Advisors thought leadership, investment strategies, and gender diversity initiatives – notably, the Fearless Girl installation on Wall Street in New York City which helped raise awareness around the globe of the power of women in leadership, as well as the connection between increasing gender diversity on boards and long-term company performance.

 She began her career at Putnam Investments where she spent five years before joining the marketing and communications team at Fidelity Investments where she rose from communication analyst to director of institutional marketing, and then to vice president of institutional marketing.